Belinda Lyone, General Manager at COS, looks at ways to be more productive at work.

 Don’t have time?
 Make time.

 This might mean rising earlier or leaving work on time to sneak in exercise to clear your head, hanging with loved ones, cooking, reading a book, listening to music or a podcast.
-Indulge in whatever fulfills and represents balance, to you.
+Indulge in whatever fulfils and represents balance, to you.
 This is particularly important when you’re busy, because a frazzled burnt out individual is rarely at their most productive.

 Use a daily diary